goethan/Udacity_Projects/Data_Analyst_Project_6_D3/Readme.md

 ## First try:

-I want to find which industry outperformed the SSE Composite Index. `industry` is a categorical variable, and no natural order exists for this variable.
-So, in my first try, I grouped the data by industry, and thought about using boxplot to examine to which extent the industry outperform the SSE Composite Index.
+Objective: I want to find which industry outperformed the SSE Composite Index. `industry` is a categorical variable, and there is no natural ordering for this variable.
+So, in my first try, I grouped the data by industry, and I thought about using boxplot to examine to which extent the industry outperform the SSE Composite Index.

 **Features of the first try:**